-Basic Hazing Techniques
+Basic Aversion Conditioning Techniques

-- Stand tall, make yourself big, wave your arms and shout (don't scream) while approaching the coyote until he or she runs away
+- Stand tall, make yourself big, wave your arms and shout (don't scream) while stepping in the direction of the coyote until he or she runs away

 - Use a noisemaker, such as:

 - your voice

-- an air horn
+- an air horn or whistle

 - pots and pans banged together

-- a whistle

 - a shake can (such as a pop can filled with coins or pebbles)

+- snapping a large plastic garbage bag

 - jingling keys, or

 - an umbrella popping open and closed

-• Use a projectile (toward, not AT the coyote), such as:
+- Use a projectile (toward, not AT the coyote), such as:

 - sticks

 - clumps of dirt

 - small rocks, or

 - a tennis ball

 - During warm months, use liquids, such as:

 - a garden hose

 - a water gun, or

 - water balloons

-Note: if a coyote has never been hazed before, he or she may not run away immediately just by you vocalizing.
-You may need to approach the coyote while incorporating some of the above-mentioned deterrents.
-If the coyote runs a short distance, stops, and turns to look at you, continue to haze the coyote until he or she has completely left the area.
+Note: a coyote that has never been exposed to aversion conditioning techniques before may not leave immediately.
+You may need to use more than one of the above-mentioned deterrents.
+If the coyote runs a short distance, stops, and turns to look at you, continue your aversion conditioning actions until the coyote has left the area.